chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 ## Classes as First-Class Citizens

-In programming, something is said to be a *first-class citizen* when it can be used as a value, meaning it can be passed into a function, returned from a function, and assigned to a variable.
-JavaScript functions are first-class citizens (sometimes they're just called first class functions), and that's part of what makes JavaScript unique.
+<u>In programming, something is said to be a *first-class citizen* when it can be used as a value, meaning it can be passed into a function, returned from a function, and assigned to a variable.</u> JavaScript functions are first-class citizens (sometimes they're just called first class functions), and that's part of what makes JavaScript unique.

 ECMAScript 6 continues this tradition by making classes first-class citizens as well.
 That allows classes to be used in a lot of different ways.
 For example, they can be passed into functions as arguments: